CLOT: Closed Loop Optimal Transport for Unsupervised Action Segmentation: Acknowledgements

 This supplementary material provides extended analyses and implementation details to support our proposed CLOT paper.
 It includes sensitivity studies on key parameters, complexity comparisons with ASOT, and additional ablations to isolate the effect of each component.
-We also provide full hyperparameter settings and extra qualitative results across all datasets to further illustrate the advantages of our approach.
+We also provide full hyperparameter settings and additional qualitative results across all datasets to illustrate the advantages of our approach further.